hi-a/trinity-quickstart/README.rst

 Master
 ======
 - update script needs to clean up any existing packages
-- sysconfig/docker has wrong registry address ???
+- sysconfig/docker has wrong registry address
 - missing file /opt/xcat/share/xcat/install/scripts/pre.rh.rhel7 (has something to do with the xcat version i'm using)
-- /trinity \*(rw,sync,no_root_squash,no_all_squash) must be appended to /etc/exports && exportfs -a
 - ./otherpkgs: line 891: /usr/bin/logger: Argument list too long (had to comment out the line)
 - No need for the ‘/rh/dracut_033’ symlinks in cv_install_controller, they already exist
 - we need to be able to re-run postscripts without having to reset a node